Mikicrepstudios/Random-SDL-Game/README.md

 #### Sandbox game where you place blocks, based on [Mikicrep Framework](https://miki.macakom.net/projects/mf)
 - by Mikicrep

-You can also make pixelart in it if you want.

 [More info in project page](https://miki.macakom.net/projects/rsg)

 ## Compatibility